Institute for Translational Research Education in Adolescent Drug Abuse (ITRE)

-Dr. Massey is associate professor and co-director of the Division of Child and Family Behavioral Health in the Department of Child and Family Studies at the University of South Florida, College of Behavioral and Community Sciences.
+Dr. Massey is associate professor and Director of the Division of Child and Family Behavioral Health in the Department of Child and Family Studies at the University of South Florida, College of Behavioral and Community Sciences.
 He specializes in the organization, implementation and evaluation of mental health services for adolescents in schools and the community.
 He has expertise in quantitative and qualitative methodology and has conducted research and evaluation projects on the delivery of mental and behavioral health services in K-12, the sustainability of mental health services, and adolescent engagement in effective services.
 He is the author of Evaluation Human Research Development Programs: A Practical Guide for Public Agencies and numerous publications and book chapters devoted to evaluation in the applied sector.

 Multiple Principal Investigator & Curriculum Director

 Dr. Levin is an associate professor in both the University of South Florida's Department of Child and Family Studies, College of Behavioral and Community Sciences and the Department of Community and Family Health, College of Public Health.
 Dr. Levin currently serves as editor-in-chief of the Journal of Behavioral Health Services & Research.
 He has teaching and research interests in mental health and substance abuse services delivery, behavioral health policy, mental health informatics, managed behavioral health care, and translational research.
 He is senior editor of 10 textbooks, including: Foundations of Behavioral Health (Springer Nature, 2020); Introduction to Public Health in Pharmacy, Second Edition (Oxford University Press, 2018); Mental Health Services: A Public Health Perspective, 3rd Edition (Oxford University Press, 2010); and A Public Health Perspective of Women's Mental Health (Springer Nature, 2010).
 He is also co-author of Mental Health Informatics.
+Download CV.

 Director of the Center for Health Equity Research/NAU